andrew-capestart/andrew-capestart/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me ...don't
 - 😄 Pronouns: No, Nobody
-- ⚡ Fun fact: Everything will burn in few million years and nothing will matter
+- ⚡ Fun fact: We'll all die in few decades and nothing will matter

 <!---
 andrew-capestart/andrew-capestart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.